-Supported by O.Config-Items this addresses the threat T.Unauthorised-Staff and the OSP P.Config-Control, P.Accept-Product
+Supported by O.Config-Items this addresses the threat T.Unauthorised-Staff and T.Accident-Change.
+This addresses also the OSP P.Config-Control and P.Accept-Product

 O.Config-Process

 The released configuration information including production and acceptance specifications is automatically copied to every work order.
 The test program is automatically loaded to the test machine according to the configuration information of the work order.